VadimBim/thesis-template-typst/thesis.typ

 $ f(bold(x)) tilde cal(G) cal(P) (mu(bold(x)), k(bold(x), bold(x)')) $ <f_sim_gp>

-Informally, we can read @f_sim_gp as follow: the objective function follows a normal distribution over possible functions, determined by #emph("mean function") $mu(bold(x))$ and #emph("covariance function") $k(bold(x), bold(x)')$.
+Informally, we can read @f_sim_gp as follow: the objective function follows a normal distribution over possible functions, determined by #emph("mean function") $mu(bold(x))$ and #emph("covariance function") $k(bold(x), bold(x)')$ (also known as the #emph("kernel")).

 The acqusition function $alpha(bold(x))$ is a heuristic that "tells" us where is the most promising point to evaluate our objective at the next iteration.
 The most promising point is given by the extremum of $alpha (bold(x))$:

 $ bold(x)_n = "argmax" alpha_(n-1) (bold(x)) $

 These functions are "cheaper" to optimize relative to the objective, so that traditional optimization techniques are employed.
 There are a lot of acqusition functions based on different assumptions.
-For example, a widely used acqusition function is Expected Improvemnt $E I (bold(x))$, as the name suggests this function returns the expected value to observe a better objective than observed so far.
+For example, a widely used acqusition function is Expected Improvemnt $"EI"(bold(x))$, as the name suggests this function returns the expected value to observe a better objective than observed so far.

 Basic Bayesian Optimization is a sequential algorithm, here the pseudo-code is shown (adapted from @Frazier2018-dq):